 - Melt the 1½ cups white chocolate chips in a double boiler or a bowl set over a small sauce pan with simmering water over medium-low heat.

-- Once melted, add half a can of sweetened condensed milk and the Essential Oil or extract.
+- Once melted, add half a can of sweetened condensed milk and the lemon extract.
 Stir until smooth and pour immediately over the graham cracker crust.

 - Melt the 1 cup white chocolate chips in a double boiler or a bowl set over a small sauce pan with simmering water over medium-low heat.